Saidiibrahim/Personal_website/content/resume/accomplishments.md

 weight = 50  # Order that this section will appear.

 title = "Honours & Awards"
-subtitle = "A select list of data science courses I have completed"
+subtitle = "A select list of data science certificates I have completed"

 # Date format
 #   Refer to https://sourcethemes.com/academic/docs/customization/#date-format